-Ed Sheeranโs 2025 song “Old Phone” is from the album Play and captures the heavy weight of memory, regret, and time passing.
+Ed Sheeran‘s “Old Phone” is a pop song with themes of memory, regret, and time passing.
 The lyrics focus on an emotional moment triggered by finding an old phone filled with reminders of past friends, breakups, and family struggles.
-The songโs meaning centers on what we lose and what we carry when we grow up.

 Verse 1: Opening the Past